fofl12/scriptsoup/comradio3.md

 # COMRADIO PROTOCOL v3
+This protocol is deprecated!
+Please use comradio v3 instead.

 comradio v3 is a simple decentralized protocol that allows you to chat with others using MessagingService, like in IRC.